 Fake reviews are either every short with hardly a line worth of content or consist of a max of 1-2 paragraphs.
 Fake reviews are not very long because the reviewer has less experience with the product, and they have multiple reviews to write.
 And if the seller is only interested in a quick 5-star rating and doesn’t incentivize the reviewer much, they will leave a very short and generic fake review.

-Sellers always instruct the reviewer to either leave a 5-star rating or 1-start rating depending on whether they want a positive review or negative.
+Sellers always instruct the reviewer to either leave a 5-star or 1-start rating depending on whether they want a positive or negative review.
 These ratings impact the overall rating, so it becomes necessary to give these ratings.
-It's not a good giveaway of fake reviews as mostly genuine reviewers also leave the same rating, but it's worth considering along with other methods.
+It’s not a good giveaway of fake reviews as mostly genuine reviewers also leave the same rating, but it’s worth considering along with other methods.

 Look for similar reviews

-Many sellers provide a template for fake reviewers to craft their review around.
-If you notice multiple reviews highlighting the same information just worded differently, it could mean fake reviews.
+Many sellers provide a template for fake reviewers to craft their reviews around.
+It could mean fake reviews if you notice multiple reviews highlighting the same information just worded differently.

 Many of the fake reviewers reside in third-world countries and don’t have English as their first language.
 If you see multiple broken English reviews, it could mean that the seller has paid for those reviews.

 Check time stamps

 This is a really good way to find fake reviews as sellers usually ask multiple people to give a fake review simultaneously.
 Such service providers offer packages of 50 or 100 fake reviews for a product with a set price, so those reviews are usually done in quick succession.
 Set the review filter to “Most recent” and scroll through.
 If there are many 5-star or 1-star reviews posted over a short period, like 1-3 days, then there is a possibility those reviews are fake.

 Check reviewer’s history